joepurdy/zeus/README.md

 I've been using GCP (Google Cloud Platform) rather than AWS in my most recent role and my IAM knowledge is rusty.
 I used the reference docs to add role permissions to the lambda function from the app stack that I believe would grant read access to data stored in the DynamoDB and S3 resources provisioned in the db stack.
 That said, I suspect there's more to be done and/or improved on the IAM permissions.
 With more time and collaboration with a regular IAM practitioner I would likely improve the security controls for the resources managed.

 [github.com/rlister/divvy]: https://github.com/rlister/divvy

+### Additional functions or a monolith API service

+The current architecture only supplies permission to the lambda function for reading data from resources in the DB stack.
+Given the core prompt for the homework was to create infrastructure for "an AWS application that will allow a customer to look up their Arcadia Power utility statement through a web interface" I'd say read only access satisfies that.
+However, in a real-world scenario I'd assume we need additional infrastructure to handle writing new data and updating existing values.

+Depending on the full requirements of the application the lambda function aspect of the App stack could be expanded for additional functionality/functions or changed to a more monolithic API service to satisfy a broad range of requirements.